 New topic sessions will be identified by participants in the Lunch and Learn Series through end of session surveys.

 2Gen Lancaster Community of Practice

-Bi-monthly, in-person sessions designed to engage with the 2Gen topics and deepen the practice of a 2Generation, whole family approach to our work across Lancaster through a peer learning space.
-This Community of Practice is intended for people in positions where they are engaging in 2Generation, Family-Centered work in a supervisor, or direct practice role, and want to engage with other people across organizations to wrestle with 2Gen concepts, share ideas about what is working and what is not working, generate new opportunities for partnership and collaboration across the 2Gen gear areas, and improve our work together.
+Bi-monthly, in-person sessions designed to engage in peer learning to deepen the understanding and practice of a 2Gen, whole family approach in our work across Lancaster.
+This Community of Practice is intended for supervisors and people in direct practice roles that are involved in 2Gen, family-centered work.
+The Community of Practice time will be used to engage with other people across organizations to wrestle with 2Gen concepts, share ideas about what is working and what is not working, generate new opportunities for partnership and collaboration across the 2Gen gear areas, and improve our work together.